Evaluating pharmaceutical private equity with Roz Potter

 While this might seem an obvious question, a good number of investors limit their concerns to “the business side,” asking simply, “how much profit can be made off a new drug or a pipeline?” says Potter.
 “People tend to forget that at the end the pharmaceutical pipeline, there’s a patient who is hoping that someone comes up with something to help them,” Potter continues.
 “How can you ask how much you’re going to make if you haven’t asked, ‘will it work?’”

-Biopharma Investment Requires Two Kinds of Intelligence
+Tip 2: Biopharma Investment Requires Two Kinds of Intelligence

 “Neither business intelligence nor scientific intelligence should operate separately or one in favor of the other,” she says.
-Investors must question both the drug’s “potential valuation” and whether it will “really do this…How do you invest in something, even though it has the potential for a billion dollars, if you don’t know if it’s going to work or not?”
+Investors must question both the drug’s “potential valuation” and whether it will “really do this…How do you invest in something, even though it has the potential for a billion dollars if you don’t know if it’s going to work or not?”
 Especially given the relatively small number of drugs approved by the U.S. Food and Drug Administration, she says, “that’s a hell of a risk to take.”

-FDA Approval is Crucial—And Infrequent
+Tip 3: FDA Approval is Crucial—And Infrequent

 In 2016, the FDA approved just 22 new medicines, the lowest number since 2010 and sharply down from 2015’s total of 45.
 According to the consultancy Deloitte, returns on research and development at the top dozen pharmaceutical companies fell to 3.7 percent in 2016, down from a high of 10.1 percent in 2010.
 However, approvals appear on the upswing this year.
 So far in 2017, FDA approvals already have reached 31, according to the agency.

 When she was helping Hoffman-LaRoche decide whether to collaborate with a smaller company that was researching a promising compound for cancer treatment, for example, Potter was able to research scientific literature on the drug and advise the company’s “business people.”
-“Roche not only wanted to know if the compound would work, they wanted to know why this [smaller] company was asking such an extraordinary price for ‘collaboration,’” she says.
+“Roche not only wanted to know if the compound would work, but they also wanted to know why this [smaller] company was asking such an extraordinary price for ‘collaboration,’” she says.

 Potter “fell in love with the mechanism” of the drug in attacking a specific mutation.
 Moreover, she noted that since the same mutation existed in several forms of cancer, the compound theoretically should be effective for each of those types of the disease.
 This, she determined, justified the smaller company’s high asking price.
-“Roche agreed with my evaluation, entered the collaboration, and after more than 20 years, the drug is still highly effective, and a great money earner,” she says.
+“Roche agreed with my evaluation, entered the collaboration, and after more than 20 years, the drug is still highly effective and a great money earner,” she says.

-Pharma: Steeped in Tradition, In Need of Updates
+Tip 4: Pharma: Steeped in Tradition, In Need of Updates

 Despite making some progress in evaluating both the financial and scientific sides of the equation, she says, “the pharmaceutical industry…is still a very old and conservative business.
 Their approach to evaluating drug candidates hasn’t changed in more than 100 years.
 The science and business sides general don’t work closely together, and they should.

 “You want to know if it’s worth the effort and have a financial perspective.
-[But] from the science perspective, will it work, how will it work and will it work in more ways than they told you.
+[But] from the science perspective, will it work, how will it work, and will it work in more ways than they told you.
 What is the side-effect profile, who else is working on it, and are they a threat?”

-Catching Start-Ups at the Right Time
+Tip 5: Catching Start-Ups at the Right Time

 Historically, start-up companies have been at the forefront of novel drug approaches to treating disease, she says.
 But once the drug moves past the development, many start-ups by necessity grow larger and become “absorbed” into the larger pharmaceutical landscape.
 “They’re [no longer] capable of looking at research in a new or different way,” Potter says.
 “There’s something about the culture.
 It’s inhibiting.”